-Common stock offered by us shares

-Common stock to be outstanding after this offering shares (or shares if the underwriters exercise their option to purchase additional shares in full)

-Option to purchase additional shares The underwriters have a 30-day option to purchase up to additional shares of our common stock.

-Use of proceeds We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, (1) to advance the clinical development and, if approved, commercialization of SER-109, (2) to advance the development of our other product candidates, SER-262, SER-109i and SER-155 and (3) the remainder, if any, to fund our current and future research and development activities and for working capital and other general corporate purposes.
+THE OFFERING Common stock offered by us shares Common stock to be outstanding after this offering shares (or shares if the underwriters exercise their option to purchase additional shares in full) Option to purchase additional shares The underwriters have a 30-day option to purchase up to additional shares of our common stock.
+Use of proceeds We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, (1) to advance the clinical development of SER-109, (2) to advance the development of our other product candidates, SER-262, SER-287 and SER-155 and (3) the remainder, if any, to fund our current and future research and development activities and for working capital and other general corporate purposes.
 See "Use of Proceeds" beginning on page 54.
 Risk factors See "Risk Factors" beginning on page 12 and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our common stock.

-Proposed NASDAQ Global Market symbol "MCRB"

-The number of shares of our common stock to be outstanding after this offering is based on 7,081,970 shares of our common stock outstanding as of March 31, 2015 and excludes:
+Proposed NASDAQ Global Market symbol "MCRB" The number of shares of our common stock outstanding as of May 13, 2015 and excludes: to be outstanding after this offering is based on 7,536,515 shares of our common stock Ÿ 4,014,246 shares of common stock issual exercise price of \$3.63 per share; ble upon exercise of stock options outstanding as of May 13, 2015, at a weighted average